Strike from Gaza kills 2 as Israel topples 6-story building

-With the war between Israel and Gaza's Hamas rulers showing no sign of abating and truce efforts apparently stalled, Palestinians across Israel and the occupied territories went on strike in a rare collective action against Israel’s policies.
-The general strike and expected protests could further widen the conflict after a spasm of communal violence in Israel and protests across the occupied West Bank last week.
+The general strike was an uncommon show of unity among Palestinian citizens of Israel, who make up 20% of its population, and those in the territories Israel seized in 1967 that the Palestinians have long sought for a future state.
+It threatened to further widen the conflict after a spasm of communal violence in Israel and protests across the West Bank last week.

+Muhammad Barakeh, one of the organizers of the strike, said Palestinians are expressing a “collective position” against Israel’s “aggression” in Gaza and Jerusalem, as well as the “brutal repression” by police across Israel.
+Israel blames the war on Hamas and accuses it of inciting violence across the region.

-Since the fighting began last week, the Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure, while Palestinian militants have fired more than 3,400 rockets from civilian areas in Gaza at civilian targets in Israel.
+Since the fighting began last week between Israel and Gaza’s Hamas rulers, the Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure, while Palestinian militants have fired more than 3,400 rockets from civilian areas in Gaza at civilian targets in Israel.

-The latest attack from Gaza on Tuesday hit a packaging plant in a region bordering the territory.
-In addition to the two people killed, who were in their 30s, Israel’s Magen David Adom rescue service said it transported another seven wounded people to the hospital.
+The latest attack from Gaza hit a packaging plant in a region bordering the territory.
+In addition to the two people killed, who were in their 30s, Israel’s Magen David Adom rescue service said it transported another seven wounded to the hospital.
+Thai Foreign Ministry spokesman Tanee Sangrat said the wounded were also Thai.

+The Israeli military said militants also fired rockets at the Erez pedestrian crossing and at the Kerem Shalom crossing, where humanitarian aid was being brought into Gaza, forcing both to close.
+It said a soldier was lightly wounded in the attack on Erez.

 Israel warned the building’s residents ahead of time, sending them fleeing into the predawn darkness, and there were no reports of casualties.